-Let’s assume that the year 2020 is behind us and tourism and hospitality could return to a new normal.
+So, the ghastly 2020 and the little-better 2021 is behind us and tourism and hospitality might return to a new normal by, say, 2023.
 If so, then these thoughts from a year or two ago may still apply to a Scottish holiday.

 Consider this scenario.
 It used to happen most years back then, when Johanna guided private clients, often from the USA.
 These lovely people had their Scottish vacations all planned out by agencies – with bookings made in top class hotels every time.